Last Updated: December 13, 2024

 Definition: Manually scheduled tasks allow users to manually define and control the start and finish dates and other tasks' characteristics.
 Manually Scheduled Tasks do not bypass all aspects of the Microsoft Project scheduling engine; they tend to fly under the radar.

-Origin: This is a more recent feature in Microsoft Project, and the intent behind the feature is suspect.
-No project management concept or idea encouraged the development of the feature, and the feature raises serious ethical considerations.
+Origin: This is a more recent feature in Microsoft Project, and its intent is suspect.
+No project management concept or idea encouraged its development, and the feature raises serious ethical considerations.
 Learning to use project management software takes time because of the many concepts, calculations, and features that must be understood.
-Manually Scheduled mode allows users to bypass the scheduling engine and create, for instance, a Gantt Chart-like schedule in the same way a person might draw one on a flip chart.
+Manually Scheduled mode allows users to bypass the scheduling engine and create a Gantt chart-like schedule, for instance, like a person might draw one on a flip chart.

 User-Controlled Scheduling: In this mode, the user has complete control over when a task should start or finish.
 The software does not automatically calculate task dates based on dependencies or constraints.

 Accepted Reality: Manually Scheduled task mode is a feature that is not going away.
-That said, it does offer even the expert planner flexibility.
+That said, it does offer flexibility even to the expert planner.

-Use Cases: Manually Scheduled tasks are helpful when fixed dates or external constraints dictate the schedule or in the early estimating stages.
+Use Cases: Manually Scheduled tasks are helpful when fixed dates or external constraints dictate the schedule or when estimating is in the early stages.

 Default Mode: Auto Scheduled is the preferred default mode in Microsoft Project, and it's suitable for every project scenario.